Start9Labs/documentation/site/source/user-manual/change-password.rst

 Password Change
 ===============

-This guide is for changing your password from the web-UI.
+This guide is for changing your password from the main StartOS UI.
 If you forgot your password and want to reset it, see the :ref:`reset password guide<reset-password>`.

 #.
-Login to the web-UI and navigate to System > Change Master Password
+Navigate to System > Change Master Password

    .. figure:: /_static/images/config/password_change_ui-1.png
       :width: 60%